 Posterior tract, middle tract (faster than posterior), and anterior tract.

-13. What is interesting about the anterior tract between the SAN and AVN?
+16. What is interesting about the anterior tract between the SA node and AV node?

 It bifurcates to Bachmann’s bundle.

-It carries SAN impulse to the left atrium.
+It carries SA node impulses to the left atrium.

-15. Is conduction velocity of electrical impulses in the heart equal?
+18. Is the conduction velocity of electrical impulses in the heart equal?

-19. What is the point of a refractory period?
+19. What is the purpose of a refractory period in the heart?

-It depends on the velocity of depolarization of the ventricle.
+It depends on the velocity of depolarization of the ventricles.

 21. In pacemaker cells of the SA node, the action potential is due to the opening of what channels?

-22. Pacemaker potential in pacemaker cells of the SA node is due to?
+22. Pacemaker potential in pacemaker cells of the SA node is due to what?

 Decreasing outflow of potassium ions and the opening of transient (T) Ca2+ channels.

-23. What cardiac sound does the QRS interval contain?
+23. What cardiac sound does the QRS interval make?

-24. What ECG segments represents the conduction of an action potential through AV-node and AV-bundle?
+24. What ECG segments represent the conduction of an action potential through AV-node and AV-bundle?

 25. What wave represents atrial repolarization?

-Beginning of Q wave to the peak of R wave.
+The beginning of the Q wave to the peak of the R wave.

-26. What ECG segment represents the completely depolarized ventricles?
+26. What ECG segment represents completely depolarized ventricles?

 27. What effect on the ventricles can be seen on an ECG?